MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 Experiment tracking is the process of saving all relevant experiment-related information for every experiment that you run.
 Sometimes, it's easy to observe that there's no way to get better results when you're running a particular experiment.
 In such a situation, you're better off simply stopping the experiment and trying a new one.

-The Data Science experience in [!INCLUDE [product-name](../includes/product-name.md)] includes an autologging feature.
+The Synapse Data Science experience in [!INCLUDE [product-name](../includes/product-name.md)] includes an autologging feature.
 This feature reduces the amount of code required to automatically log the parameters, metrics, and items of a machine learning model during training.
-The feature extends MLflow's autologging capabilities and is deeply integrated into the Data Science experience.
+The feature extends MLflow's autologging capabilities and is deeply integrated into the Synapse Data Science experience.

 By using autologging, you can easily track and compare the performance of different models and experiments without the need for manual tracking.
 For more information, see [Autologging in Microsoft Fabric](https://aka.ms/fabric-autologging).